MiSTer-devel/AtariST_MiSTer/README.md

 # Atari ST/STe for MiSTer (port of MiSTery)

-## Not implemented in port

-- Real MIDI input/output
-- Serial/parallel port redirect to USB

 Thanks to Gyorgy Szombathelyi for MiSTery core

 Following is original ReadMe from MiST.